+For individual therapy the initial session happens inside the therapy room where we discuss what brings you to psychotherapy at this time and what you are looking for.
+Subsequent sessions can happen outside in our broader nature throughout the year or inside the therapy room.
+Sessions can include walking, sitting, talking, exploring myth, story, dreams and movement.
 I work in different locations around Oxfordshire near meadow, mound, trees and water with individuals and groups.
-For 1-1 therapy the initial session happens inside the therapy room where we discuss what brings you to psychotherapy at this time and what you are looking for.
-Subsequent sessions can happen outside in our broader nature throughout the year or inside the therapy room.
-Sessions can include walking, sitting, talking, exploring myth, story, dreams, movement and your relationship with places of significance and the land around you.

-🌿 I run workshops and trainings for therapists and practitioners who want to explore an Embodied Approach to working therapeutically outside in our broader nature.
-Please see the Retreats and Workshops page or email me to discuss.
+I also offer workshops, trainings and mentoring to therapists and practitioners looking to start or build their practice, and for those who want to explore an Embodied Approach to working outside in our broader nature.
+See the Retreats and Workshops page.

 Photo credit (top) Alex Limberg